Newr's Vision: Chef

 3. Fast, Safe, and Easy to Clean

 After a long day, the last thing you want is a long cleanup.
 Because Chef uses induction, it only heats the pan, not the surface around it.
-The glass top is cool to the touch moments after you remove the cookware, meaning no waiting around to wipe it down.
+The glass around the pan stays comparatively cool during cooking, and the LED ring warns you while the surface is still hot afterward.
 This also makes it significantly safer than appliances with exposed hot surfaces—a huge plus in the tight quarters of a cab.

 4. Recharge From Your Truck or Any Outlet

 Flexibility is key on the road.
-Chef can be recharged from any standard 110-120V wall outlet or directly from your truck's alternator while you drive.
+Chef recharges from any standard 110-120V wall outlet with its supplied AC power supply, and solar and DC charging are supported — check the manual for input specifications.
 This means that no matter where you are, you can easily top up your burner, ensuring you always have a reliable way to cook.

 1. The High Cost of Idling